agsreejith/CUTE-SNR/README.md

 # CUTE-SNR V2.0 Expected Nov 2020

-Live website will be avalaible
+1. Live website will be avalaible.

-Option for a parameter file in python.
+2. Option for a parameter file in python.

-Detailed manual.
+3. Detailed manual.